 The platform contains information on both vehicle and employee classification.
 As such, during the driver validation process it is possible to identify cases in which the local offices of vehicle and employee do not match.
 An alert will be generated so that central management may handle it appropriately.

 The platform includes a tool for management of vehicle fleets and related components, such as fuel cards, electronic tolls, etc. This tool can also be used to monitor expenses and divide them among the various areas of the company.

 Invoicing information can either be loaded manually or in bulk, using files with a pre-established format.
 This tool manages costs including fuel bills, rental fees, insurance, tolls, relocations, etc.

 Data associated with vehicles is accessed through interfaces or maintained manually in the platform.
 Examples of data managed include Vehicles, Contracts, Users, Fuel Cards, Vehicle Servicing and Maintenance, Vehicle Inspection, Fines, and Digitized Documents.

 The principal functions of this tool are:

-- Driver portal: Offers drivers a user-friendly interface for consulting data about their vehicle.
-They can also enter the kilometres completed by their vehicles.
+- Driver portal: Offers drivers a user-friendly interface to consult data about their vehicle.
+They can also enter the distance their vehicle has completed.

-- Dispatch of mails to drivers asking them to enter the km completed by their vehicles: The system receives the email replies from the drivers, processes these and loads the information received.
+- Email notifications to drivers, asking them to enter the distance completed by their vehicles: The system receives email replies from drivers, which it processes in order to upload the information received.

-- Loss of coverage or departure from area alert
+- Alerts for loss of coverage or departure from area

 - Dispatch of messages to PND / AVL.